HSLdevcom/jore4-jore3-importer/README.md

 will start the job and return its status.
 If an import job is already running, a new job isn't started and the return value will reflect the status of the currently running job.

+There is a Bruno request for starting the job in testing/bruno-collection.
 The following example demonstrates how you can start the import job by using curl:

 ```shell